 The sales pitch for a new tracking software sounded perfect to the management of an internal call center for a mid-sized financial institution.
 The call center handled technical problems and policy issues for branch offices across the country – though it was not doing a very good job at either, judging by the increased complaints and staff hours.
 The new software, the provider promised, would repay the $500,000 investment within six months to a year by reducing complaints, shortening the time it took to answer calls and eliminating the need for some staff positions.

 So the company bought the software, had it installed, taught people how to use it.
 Then the company waited for the results to show up on the balance sheet.
 Trouble was, months went by and costs in the center remained high.
 Counting the half million dollar investment in software, the center was significantly over budget, and the senior manager was still getting complaints about poor service.
 For example, it was common practice among branch employees that if they did not get a clear answer or if the call center staffer sounded confused, they would just hang up.
 Then they would immediately call back so they would get routed to a different call center staffer who almost certainly would give them a different answer.
 This was a clear indication of inconsistent service quality as well as artificial call volumes.

 The company decided to use the Six Sigma DMAIC (Define, Measure, Analyze, Improve, Control) methodology to resolve the problem.

 The Define Phase

 The senior manager decided to commission a team to study and improve the problem.
-The team’s goals were to (a) reduce the average handling time, (b) reduce the number of unnecessary calls, (c) achieve better consistency in answers given to the branches.
+The team’s goals were to (a) reduce the average handling time, (b) reduce the number of unnecessary calls and (c) achieve better consistency in answers given to the branches.
 The desired financial return was minimally to recoup the $400,000 to $500,000 it cost to install and implement the new software.